juanrh/training/README.md

 ```

+We can check the local package cache for the artifacts but also for the build directory used, e.g. `~/.conan/data/hello/0.1/user/testing/build/` for the example above, with subdirectories for each package id.
+Id needed we can delete the cache with `conan remove "*" -f`, which deletes the whole cache, or using a more restrictive glob pattern to delete specific packages

 ### Testing packages

 Regarding __test package__, if we passed `-t` to `conan new` that creates a `test_pacakge` directory for the test package, that has its own conanfile.py but that 1) implicitly depends on the test subject package; 2) doesn't define `source`, but it has to define `build` and also `test` that defines the test (usually calling a shell command called with `self.run`); 3) doesn't define `package` or `package_info`, because they have no consumers.